 Diabetes is a condition that requires a thorough change of lifestyle and demands careful sugar management.
-Moreover, diabetes is a disease which is managed successfully by many people across the globe with the help of teamwork of practitioners, pharmacists, nurses, and nutritionists.
-Diabetes ratio is no doubt increasing rapidly in many parts of the United States like New York, Manhattan, Chelsea.
-It is thus the need of time to fight diabetes on individual and collective levels to make society healthy and free of diseases like diabetes.
+Moreover, diabetes is a disease that is managed successfully by many people across the globe with the help of the teamwork of practitioners, pharmacists, nurses, and nutritionists.
+The diabetes rate is no doubt increasing rapidly in many parts of the United States, like New York, and Manhattan.
+It is thus necessary to fight diabetes on individual and collective levels to make society healthy and free of diseases like diabetes.

 – Disclaimer –